The latest updates on cancellations, travel guidance and safety measures for all candidates and instructors.

 Will I be charged any fees?

-No. No change, cancellation or admin fees will be charged to any candidate.
-The usual APLS cancellation policy will be suspended until further notice.
+No. No change, cancellation or admin fees will be charged to any candidate for cancellations related to COVID-19.
 If you decide to cancel your booking, we will refund you in full.
 You may retain your APLS manual, no need to return that to us.
 We fully understand how fast-moving and demanding the situation is for our vital health care workers and we will try and be as flexible as possible to support you.

 If I cancel, do I have to return my APLS manual?